-Erythema multiforme is a skin disorder that comes from an allergic reaction or infection.
+Erythema multiforme (EM) is a skin reaction that comes from an infection or another trigger.

 Skin sores may: